-The Women’s and Gender Studies Program co-sponsors two speaker series every year: OUTspoken (an LGBTQ speaker series) and the Women's and Gender Speaker Series.
+The Women’s and Gender Studies Program co-sponsors a speaker series every year: OUTspoken (an LGBTQ speaker series) and the Women's and Gender Speakers Series.
 These presentations are free and open to the public.
-If you are interested in becoming a sponsor for either of these speaker series please contact Paula Eckard at firstname.lastname@example.org or 704-687-4309.
+If you are interested in becoming a sponsor for the OUTSpoken speaker series please contact Dr. Theresa Rhodes at firstname.lastname@example.org.
+If you would like to become a sponsor for the Women's and Gender Studies Speakers Series please contact Dr. Katie Hogan at email@example.com.
 All contributions are tax deductible.

 Sociologist Dr. Michael Kimmel – considered by many to be the world’s leading researcher and author on men and masculinity – will be the 2014 Women's & Gender Studies Guest Speaker on March 11 at 7 p.m., McKnight Hall in the Cone University Center.
 Kimmel will explore the findings of his book Guyland: The Perilous World Where Boys Become Men.